HOLYBoxeswithlegs/AiR/README.md

 It could also be that I suck at reading.

+GUI UPDATE!!!!!!!!

+Now you don't need to use clunky Visual Studio Code to make your music.
+Now you can write your music in the program.
+The GUI wasn't what I wanted it to be, but it works and that's all I care about.

+You can control the note selection with the arrow keys.
+L/R arrow keys for changing the semitone, U/D arrows keys for going to the next note in the track, tab for going to the length tab, U/D arrow keys in length to change note length by 500.

+The application has scrolling so you don't have to worry about losing your notes.
+(Trust me I lost a lot of progress.)

+Each song is still saved to song.txt.

+There's also loading song.txt which means that you can share songs with your "friends."

 # Compilation
 ### DJGPP
 It should compile fine with the latest DJGPP version.
 I've only compiled it on Linux so I don't know if it'll compile on Windows.